-Section Previous Policy Proposed Policy Required Change Impact Section Excluded income: \$20,000 (\$25,000 in financial assistance - \$20,000 in actual covered costs) Included income: \$5,000.
+Section Previous Policy Proposed Policy Required Change Impact \$20,000 in actual covered costs) Included income: \$5,000.
 When a student receives assistance from both Title IV of the HEA and from other sources, the PHA will first calculate the actual covered costs to the student in accordance with 24 CFR 5.609(b)(ii).
 The assistance received under Title IV of the HEA will be applied to the student's actual covered costs first and then the other student financial assistance will be applied to any remaining actual covered costs.
 If the amount of assistance excluded under Title IV of the HEA equals or exceeds the actual covered costs, none of the assistance included under other student financial assistance" would be excluded from income.
-Example 2 Actual covered costs: \$25,000 Title IV HEA assistance: \$26,000 Title IV HEA assistance: \$26,000 Title IV HEA assistance: \$26,000 Excluded income: The entire Title IV HEA assistance of \$26,000.
+Example 2 Actual covered costs: \$25,000 Title IV HEA assistance: \$26,000 Title IV HEA assistance covers the students entire actual covered costs.
+Other Student Financial Assistance: \$5,000 Excluded income: The entire Title IV HEA assistance of \$26,000.
 Included income: All other financial assistance of \$5,000.
-Proposed Policy • Impact determining subsidy assistance.
 If the amount of assistance excluded under Title IV of the HEA is less than the actual covered costs, the PHA will exclude the amount of other student financial assistance up to the amount of the remaining actual covered costs.
 Example 3 Actual covered costs: \$22,000 Title IV HEA assistance: \$15,000 The remaining amount not covered by Title IV HEA assistance is \$7,000 (\$22,000 in actual covered costs - \$15,000 in Title IV HEA assistance).
+1 Other Student Financial Assistance: \$5,000 1